manual transmission shifts hard

 Post

-Every g35 6mt driver has hard shifts in the cold weather we had until the trans fluid warmed up.
+Every g35 6mt driver has hard shifts in the cold weather we had until the transmission fluid warmed up.
 Its normal

 vq35de